KRahim859/CPS_HIDS/README.md

 This structured labeling of malicious instructions plays a key role in distinguishing between normal (benign) and harmful (malicious) actions within a machine learning model, making it possible to train or test models for tasks like anomaly detection and intrusion prevention in CPS.
 The dataset is extensive, ensuring that various types of attacks and anomalies are represented, allowing for robust detection mechanisms to be built and refined.

+## Data Preprocessing

-- **Data Preprocessing:** Preprocessing is a critical and transformative step that must be done before deploying any AI or machine learning model.
+Preprocessing is a critical and transformative step that must be done before deploying any AI or machine learning model.
 It ensures that the data is clean, consistent, and in the correct format for analysis.
 This process involves various tasks such as handling missing values, normalizing data, and other operations depending on the quality and structure of the dataset.

 In this case, we specifically used a method called **zero-filling** to handle missing data.
 Zero-filling involves filling in any missing or empty values with zeroes.
 While this approach is simple and effective, it can sometimes introduce biases into the data.
 However, in our context of Gcode instrucitons execution, it is highly useful for maintaining the continuity and structure of the dataset.